khoavo-dan/Vietnam-security-analysis/README.md

 # I. About this app:

-This project is my attempt to analysis listed companies trading on Vietnamese stock markets (HOSE, HNX and UPCOM) using data from available APIs and simple financial models.
+This project is my attempt to analyze listed companies trading on Vietnamese stock markets (HOSE, HNX, and UPCOM) using data from available APIs and simple financial models.
-The current version is valuate stock's earning potential in 3 main ways:
+The current version evaluates the stock's earning potential in 3 main ways:

 - net-net working capital,
 - dividend discount model
-- and discounted cashflow.
+- and discounted cash flow.
   Additionally, the app offers default risk assessment and hints for in-depth analysis.

 # II.
 User manuals: